dandyvica/reinstall_linux/README.md

-# Linux Mint Cinnamon edition post-install
+# Linux Mint Cinnamon/Ubuntu Gnome edition post-install

-## Modify GRUB entries if black screen on boot (might not be necessary in >19.0)
+## Modify GRUB entries if black screen on boot (might not be necessary anymore)

 Edit ```/etc/default/grub``` file and modify GFX entry like this: ```GRUB_GFXMODE=640x480```